 12 facts you probably don’t know about Guatemala

-Ancient Mayan ruins nestled in the jungle, the colorful town of Antigua, magnificent volcanoes all throughout the country… Guatemala has plenty of noteworthy sites to explore.
+Ancient Maya ruins nestled in the jungle, the colorful town of Antigua and magnificent volcanoes all throughout the country… Guatemala has plenty of noteworthy sites to explore.

 But, compared to its neighbors in Central America (we’re looking at you, Costa Rica), this beautiful country remains pretty under the radar.

 Spanish is the official language and is spoken by 90% of the population.
-However, there are long-standing Mayan, Xinca, and Garífuna roots too.
-Since the Mayan civilization was first developed by the Maya (a group of Indigenous people of Mesoamerica), the language has evolved into 21 dialects that can be heard today on a true Mayan encounter.
+However, there are long-standing Mayan, Xinca and Garífuna roots too.
+Since the Maya civilization (a group of Indigenous people of Mesoamerica) was first developed, the language has evolved into around 21 dialects that can be heard today on a true Mayan encounter.

 Many Maya women are crafty textile producers.
 And Guatemala is actually a leader in blue denim production.

-Today, textile weaving is still ever-present in towns like San Antonio Aguas Calientes, just outside of Antigua.
-Guatemalans wear Huipiles (an incredible garment typically woven by local women) that hold a sacred meaning based on region.
+Today, textile weaving is still ever-present in towns like San Antonio Aguas Calientes, just outside Antigua.
+Guatemalans wear Huipiles (an incredible garment typically woven by local women) with a sacred meaning based on region.

 The insane number of volcanoes in Guatemala is surely enough to put it on the map.
 Of these, the most noteworthy volcano is Tajumulco.
-It’s the highest peak in Central America at a whopping 4, 202 metres.
-And out of over 30 volcanoes, only three are active: Fuego, Pacaya and Santiaguito.
+It’s the highest peak in Central America at a whopping 4,202 metres.
+Out of over 30 volcanoes, only three are active: Fuego, Pacaya and Santiaguito.

 Agua volcano viewpoint in the streets of Antigua